-Lifton: I see.
-Hmmmm.
-Well, you know, I just don't know.
-Sometimes having assisted in all this research, I am sometimes ready to throw my hands up in confusion.
-I really am, because well, I just don't know.
-You know, I'm flabbergasted in a way.
-Ahh, well.
+Lifton: (I see) Well, I just don't know.
+Sometimes having assisted in all this research.
+I am sometimes ready to throw my hands up in confusion.
+I really am because well, I just don't know.
+I'm flabbergasted in a way.
 I don't even know what to ask you next.
-Ummm.
-You know they have photographs of all of this stuff.
-In other words, when you went into the Archives, that little document what you signed - in other words, when you inventoried it in, it's really not a -- how do I put this subtley or tactfully - it's really - you really didn't do a-- what would you call -- a questioned document examination.
+You know they have photographs of all of this stuff, In other words, when you went into the Archives, that little document what you signed - in other words, when you inventoried it in, it's really not a -- how do I put this subtlety or tactfully - it's really - you really didn't do - what would you call - a questioned document examination.
 You did a kind of a quick logging in.
 Am I correct, or did you swear under oath that every single picture you saw there was exactly the way you had seen it that night?

 Stringer No, I didn't take any oath.
-No.

-Lifton: I see.
-What did you guys check for when you logged it into the Archives in 1966?
-In other words, what test did you apply to make darn sure that the stuff that you were logging in was the stuff you exposed the night at the morgue?
+Lifton: What did you guys check for when you logged it into the Archives in 1966? () In other words, what test did you apply to make darn sure that the stuff that you were logging in was the staff you exposed the night at the morgue?

 Stringer: Well.
-I can't, well, I can't, since I didn't see it after it was exposed, I mean after it was developed.
-I can't actually say that everything was there, or I mean --- all I had was the film holder and shot this, and put in the slide and gave it to somebody, so I mean I didn't -- I don't know just what was the after-effects of it.
+(I can't tall, I can't), since I didn't use it after it was developed.
+I can't actually say that everything was there, or I mean -- all I had was the film holder and shot this, and put in the slide and gave it to somebody, so I mean I didn't -- I don't know just what was the after-effects of it.

-Lifton: I see.
-Did you keep some kind of records of batch numbers of film you used?
+Lifton: Did you keep some kind of records of batch numbers of film you used?